Lastikman: Unang Banat: Plot

-Adrian (Mark Bautista), is an ordinary boy who lacks skills and talents.
-He likes his friend Lara (Sarah Geronimo), but is often bullied by his classmates and kids in the neighborhood.
-Despite being a weakling, Adrian possesses a pure and brave heart when he tries to fight illegal loggers who cut trees on their barrio.
+Adrian, is an ordinary boy who lacks skills and talents.
+He likes his friend Lara, but is often bullied by his classmates.
+Despite being a weakling, Adrian possesses a pure and brave heart when he tries to fight illegal loggers who try and cut down an enchanted rubber tree.
 Unfortunately, he is beaten by the loggers and left almost half dead.
 But because of his pure personality, the enchanted rubber tree that he saves heals him and grants him powers that transform him into a super hero named Lastikman who can stretch his body at incredible distance and transform into different objects.
-After a series of exploits, he, his family and Lara move to Manila.
-On the other hand, the tree also gives powers to Editha (Cherie Gil), a single mother who lost her children in a witch-hunt after being falsely accused of being an aswang, granting her the same powers as Lastikman, as well as shapeshifting powers and carnivorous tentacles that grow on her back.
-Assuming the identity Lastika, she takes revenge on her tormentors and moves to Manila, where she unsuccessfully tries to entice Lastikman to join her in her bid for world domination after saving him from a Werewolf.
-After more exploits, Lastikman confronts Lastika for a final time when she shapeshifts into him while committing a series of crimes.
-Lastika initially has the upper hand, but is killed when Lastikman pulls down a live wire on the puddle of spilled gasoline that Lastika is standing over, incinerating her.
+After a series of exploits, he, his family and Lara move to Manila, while his alcoholic father, Pablo, quits drinking after seeing Adrian stretch himself, thinking that he is hallucinating from his addiction.

+On the other hand, the tree also gives powers to Editha, a single mother who lost her children in a witch-hunt after being falsely accused of being an aswang, granting her the same powers as Lastikman, as well as shapeshifting powers and carnivorous tentacles that grow on her back.
+Assuming the identity Lastika, she takes revenge on her tormentors and moves to Manila, where she commits multiple crimes and unsuccessfully tries to entice Lastikman to join her in her bid for world domination after saving him from a Werewolf.
+It is revealed that there are actually two werewolves composed of father and son duo Alfonso and Reden, who happens to be Adrian's employer.
+Alfonso is later caught and killed by angry city-dwellers, prompting Reden to take revenge by uncovering Lastikman's true identity and badly mauling Adrian's father, Pablo, who is hospitalized.

+Lastika disguises herself as Lastikman and engages in a shooting spree in the streets to destroy his reputation.
+At the hospital, Adrian and his family watch the commotion on television.
+On his deathbed, Pablo hints to Adrian that he knows about his superhero identity and urges him to fight Lastika before succumbing to his wounds.
+Lastikman then confronts Lastika and exposes her before engaging her in a running battle across Metro Manila, culminating with Lastika briefly strangling Lara, who happens to be passing by.
+Lastika initially overpowers Lastikman and throws him into a crate of wine, which spills into Lastika's feet, but Lastikman pulls out a live wire and sets the spilled wine on fire, incinerating her.
 Lara realizes that Lastikman and Adrian are the same person and the movie ends with them becoming a couple.